RHS Growing Guides

 -

-Containerised trees – these are available all year round and can be planted at any time, but autumn to early spring is preferable.
+Container-grown trees – these are available all year round and can be planted at any time, but autumn to early spring is preferable

-If you want to grow a trained pear tree, such as an espalier or fan, decide if you want to train it yourself from scratch starting with a one year old tree (maiden) or buy a (more expensive) partially trained tree.
-These are available from specialist nurseries.
+If you want to grow a trained pear tree, such as an espalier or fan, decide if you want to train it yourself from scratch starting with a one-year-old tree (maiden).
+If so, choose a tree with several well-placed shoots growing from the central stem.
+Alternatively, buy a partially-trained tree from a specialist nursery.

 Recommended Varieties